sigsum/sigsum/api.md

 ```

 Input:
-- `start_size`: index of the first leaf to retrieve, ASCII-encoded decimal
+- `start_size`: index of the first leaf to retrieve, ASCII-encoded unsigned decimal
   number.
-- `end_size`: index of the last leaf to retrieve, ASCII-encoded decimal number.
+- `end_size`: index of the last leaf to retrieve, ASCII-encoded unsigned decimal number.

 Output on success:
 - `leaf`: Repeated key, see below.

 The value for the `leaf` represents the `tree_leaf` struct, and it consists of
 three hex-encoded fields, with a single space character as separator.
 The first
-field is the checksum, second is hash of the key used to sogn the checksum, and
+field is the checksum, second is hash of the key used to sign the checksum, and
 the third and last field is the signature.

 A log may return fewer leaves than requested.
 At least one leaf